barflytrivia/barfly/README.md

 ## MVP
 1. OAuth Login
-2. Join game
+2. User/team can join game with a game id
-3. Game start
+3. Game start/end, length, difficulity managed by a game admin
+4.

 ## User Stories